syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ## Register the Platform as a Worker

-To install a Compound Promises, the first step is to register the Platform cluster itself as an available Destination.
-That's because the Dependencies for the Compound Promises are Promises themselves, therefore they need to be scheduled to the Platform cluster.
+To install a Compound Promises, the first step is to register the platform cluster itself as an available Destination.
+That's because the Dependencies for the Compound Promises are Promises themselves, therefore they need to be scheduled to the platform cluster.

 Create a new [Destination document](../reference/destinations/intro) platform-cluster.yaml` with the following contents: